Said Darwazah

 Said Samih Taleb Darwazah (born 1957) is a Jordanian heir and businessman.
-He is the chairman and chief executive officer (CEO) of Hikma Pharmaceuticals, a FTSE 100 multinational generic pharmaceutical manufacturer founded by his father.
+He is the chairman and chief executive officer (CEO) of Hikma Pharmaceuticals, British pharmaceutical manufacturer founded by his father that is a constituent of the FTSE 250 Index.

+Career

 Darwazah was born in May 1957, the son of Samih Darwazah, the founder of Hikma Pharmaceuticals, which he joined in 1980.
 He has a bachelor's degree in Industrial Engineering from Purdue University in the US, and an MBA from INSEAD.
 Darwazah was appointed CEO in July 2007, and chairman in May 2014.